Decoding algorithms for surface codes: Noise models

 The usefulness of Pauli channels resides in the fact that they can be efficiently simulated in classical computers since they fulfill the Gottesman-Knill theorem \cite{nielsen,GKthm}.
-Thus, we can use them in order to construct and simulate quantum error correction codes that will then be useful to protect qubits from the more general GAPD (or APD) noise \cite{approximatingDec}.
-Note that the CTA results in a depolarizing or symmetric Pauli channel where all the errors are equiprobable, while the PTA presents a probability bias respect to the $\mathrm{Z}$ types of errors.
-Therefore, the PTA is usually referred as the biased noise model, where the bias\footnote{The bias is usually defined using the so called Ramsey dephasing time, $T_2$, that includes the dephasing induced by relaxation \cite{TVQC}.
+Thus, we can use them in order to construct and simulate quantum error correction codes that will then be useful to protect qubits from the more general noise \cite{approximatingDec}.
+Note that the Clifford twirl approximation results in a depolarizing or symmetric Pauli channel where all the errors are equiprobable, while the Pauli twirl approximation presents a probability bias respect to the $\mathrm{Z}$ types of errors.
+Therefore, the latter is usually referred as the biased noise model, where the bias\footnote{The bias is usually defined using the so called Ramsey dephasing time, $T_2$, that includes the dephasing induced by relaxation \cite{TVQC}.
 In this sense, the parameters relate as $1/T_2 = 1/(2T_1) + 1/T_\phi$ \cite{TVQC,decoherenceBench}.} is defined as $\eta = p_z/(p_x+p_y)\approx T_1/T_2 - 1/2$ \cite{inid}.
 The bias of the channel varies significantly as a function of the technology or even as a function of the qubit of a processor being considered \cite{approximatingDec}.